leesoli/happy-fridge/README.md

 ```

 ## Navigating the Application
-In the center of the page, choose all the ingredients you have on hand with the exception of pantry items.
-There are different categories of ingredients.
-When you have made your selection, click the Submit button.
+In the center of the page, you will be prompted to choose all the ingredients you have on hand with the exception of pantry items.
+Once you have made your selection, click the Submit button.

-Based on the ingredients you have chosen, you will be given a list of recipes in order of the least additional ingredients needed.
+Based on the ingredients you have chosen, you will be given a list of recipes in the order of the least additional ingredients needed.
 Click the show more button on the bottom to see additional recipes.